maxsitt/insect-detect-docs/docs/deployment/analysis.md

 ![Plot top1 classes per recording](assets/images/top1_classes_per_rec.png){ width="500" }

-No data is filtered out during the automated analysis, but it is recommended to omit individual insect detections/tracklets with less than two images per tracking ID, which will make the subsequent analysis more robust against false detections.
+By default, all tracked insects (= `track_ID`) with less than 3 or more than 1800 images will be removed from the final `metadata_classified*_top1.csv`.
+This can exclude many false tracking IDs, e.g. insects moving too fast to be correctly tracked or objects that are lying on the platform and are incorrectly detected as insects.
+Depending on the speed and accuracy of the deployed detection model, adjusting these thresholds (by using the optional argument `-min_tracks`) can result in more accurate abundance information.
+You could also run the `csv_analysis.py` script with `-min_tracks 0` to keep the original data and take a look at the distribution of the number of images per tracking ID.

 ![Plot images per tracking ID](assets/images/imgs_per_track.png){ width="500" }

-The duration per tracking ID could be also used for filtering the data.
+The duration per tracking ID could additionally be used for filtering the data in a subsequent step.

 ![Plot duration per tracking ID](assets/images/duration_per_track.png){ width="500" }

-To find cases where the classification model could be further enhanced by [retraining](../modeltraining/yolov5.md){target=_blank} with new image data, you could take a look at the mean classification probability per top1 class.
+To find cases where the classification model could be further enhanced by [retraining](../modeltraining/yolov5.md){target=_blank} with new image data, you can take a look at the mean classification probability per top1 class.

 ![Plot mean prob per top1 class](assets/images/top1_classes_mean_prob.png){ width="500" }